geopm/geopm/service/docs/source/geopm_agent_frequency_map.7.rst

 -----------------

 The agent gates the control loop to sample the region hash and control CPU frequency at 2 millisecond intervals.
-If the uncore frequency is specified in the policy, then it is set at agent start up time.
+If the uncore and/or GPU frequency is specified in the policy, then it is set at agent start-up time.

 Examples
 --------

-Besides the default CPU frequency and uncore frequency parameters, the policy consists of the map of per-region frequencies given as pairs of region hash and CPU frequency values.
+Besides the default CPU frequency, default GPU frequency, and uncore frequency parameters, the policy consists of the map of per-region frequencies given as pairs of region hash and CPU frequency values.
 The recommended way to generate a policy file for this agent is to use the :doc:`geopmagent(1) <geopmagent.1>` command line tool.

-To create a policy with a default frequency of *3 GHz*, an uncore frequency of *2 GHz* with a map of ``"region_1"`` to *1.5 GHz* and ``"region_2"`` to *2.5 GHz* you can specify:
+To create a policy with a default frequency of *3 GHz*, an uncore frequency of *2 GHz*, and a GPU frequency of *1.2 GHz*  with a map of ``"region_1"`` to *1.5 GHz* and ``"region_2"`` to *2.5 GHz* you can specify:

 .. code-block::

-   geopmagent -a frequency_map -p '3e9,2e9,region_1,1.5e9,region_2,2.5e9'
+   geopmagent -a frequency_map -p '3e9,2e9,1.2e9,region_1,1.5e9,region_2,2.5e9'

 Alternatively you can specify the regions by their hashed values:

 .. code-block::

-   geopmagent -a frequency_map -p '3e9,2e9,0xee12ee15,1.5e9,0xfd421de1,2.5e9'
+   geopmagent -a frequency_map -p '3e9,2e9,1.2e9,0xee12ee15,1.5e9,0xfd421de1,2.5e9'

 Although the :doc:`geopmagent(1) <geopmagent.1>` is the recommended tool for creating